-On April 24, 1985, the first five US universities gained a domain that had ".edu." in their URL: University of California, Berkeley, Carnegie Mellon University, Purdue University, Rice University, and University of California, Los Angeles.
-At first, this possibility was available to any educational institution in the world, but since 2001 only American universities can access these domains.
+On April 24, 1985, the first five US universities gained domains with .edu in their URLs: University of California, Berkeley, Carnegie Mellon University, Purdue University, Rice University, and University of California, Los Angeles.
+At first, this option was available to any educational institution in the world, but since 2001 only American universities can acquire these domains.

-By May 2020, Educase has registered 7,537 sites that have ".edu." in their URL.
-Our article is a grain of sand in a desert, but we did not try to describe all the sites of American universities.
-Our goal as Drupal development professionals is to show that one of the most popular CMS is perfect for developing websites in the field of education or science.
+By May 2020, Educase, a nonprofit promoting higher education, has registered 7,537 sites with .edu in their URLs.
+Our article is a grain of sand in a desert, but we did not aim at describing the websites of all American universities.
+Our goal as a Drupal web development company is to show that Drupal is the best CMS for higher education and science facilities.

-We’re developing the Bibliography&Citation (or BibCite) project and helping others to get to know it, we are staying in touch with universities, libraries, and research centers, whose websites are created on the Drupal CMS.
-The project is a set of modules that allows keeping, outputting, exporting and importing bibliographic data.
+We are developing the Bibliography&Citation project and staying in touch with universities, libraries, and research centers, whose websites are created on the Drupal CMS.
+The project is a set of modules that allows you to keep, output, export, and import bibliographic data.
 We want to help even more institutions.
-The project is irreplaceable for professionals working with data sources that are valuable for science and humanity.
+The project is a must-have for professionals working with data sources that are valuable for science and humanity.

-Why Drupal is a perfect fit for websites for educational institutions
+Why Drupal is perfect for higher education websites

-- Drupal is an open-source system that is essential for this type of organization: open source provides a rather low price, security, flexibility for millions of students and teachers around the world.
-It is also an opportunity to move to distance education which is so important now.
+- Drupal is an open-source system, which is essential for a higher education CMS.
+Open source provides a rather low price of development and maintenance, regular security updates, and flexibility for millions of students and teachers around the world.

-- Thanks to multisite functionality, developers can build a “solar system” of sites around one core.
-Very often, an educational institution is a complex that includes schools, colleges, libraries, sports teams, etc., which can have their own websites.
-If these sites use the same modules, then you can have a common code base for them.
+- Thanks to the multisite functionality, developers can build a “solar system” of sites around a core website.
+Very often, an educational institution's structure is complex and includes schools, colleges, libraries, sports teams, etc., which can have their own websites.
+If these sites use the same modules, you can have a joint code base for all of them.

 - You don’t have to be a developer to administer Drupal websites.
-The basic functionality can be obtained by putting several checkmarks on the menu.
+The basic functionality is easily accessible; you can introduce changes by ticking checkboxes on the menu.
 A Drupal theme provides a layout for a website, so you don't have to code it.

-- Drupal allows you to create accounts for different categories of users with different access rights to functionality and data on the website.
+- Drupal allows you to create accounts for different categories of users with different access rights to the website functionality and data.
 What teachers see is not available to students.

-- Drupal websites are adapted for mobile devices by default.
-It is important because mobile traffic has been prevailing over the desktop.
-How many students and teachers do you think have a mobile phone?
+- Drupal websites are adaptive to mobile devices by default.
+It is important because mobile traffic has been lately prevailing over the desktop.

 - Drupal supports interface localization for over a hundred languages.
 This allows you to develop websites for educational institutions around the world.